Chart Color Schemes

 Langford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Langford's dwelling structure, as per the latest Census, consisted of 83.5% houses and 16.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 88.9% houses and 11.1% other dwellings.
-Home ownership in Langford stood at 27.7%, similar to Perth metro, with mortgaged dwellings at 38.2% and rented ones at 34.1%.
-The median monthly mortgage repayment was $1,500, lower than the Perth metro average of $1,733.
+Langford's dwelling structure, as per the latest Census, consisted of 83.5% houses and 16.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 88.9% houses and 11.1% other dwellings.
+Home ownership in Langford was 27.7%, similar to Perth metro's figure.
+Dwellings were either mortgaged (38.2%) or rented (34.1%).
+The median monthly mortgage repayment was $1,500, below the Perth metro average of $1,733.
 Median weekly rent in Langford was $300, compared to Perth metro's $330.
-Nationally, Langford's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Langford's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing